News & Information for Village Residents

 Bruin Computer Trading & Recycling - 1001 Vine Street - outside drop-off available 24/7

 Call 410-0050 ext.
 103 with any questions.
 NO LONGER ACCEPTING TVs.

 Old Computer Equipment and TVs:

 Best Buy stores accept TVs under 32" and monitors for $10 each.
 You receive a $10 Best Buy gift card for each item.
 Computer equipment is also accepted.

 By appointment, year round Monday-Friday.
 Click HERE

 Trapper for Village of Liverpool

 Please call 451-4210 for information regarding animal trapping in the Village of Liverpool.
 This is coordinated through the Town of Salina.
-The first visit from the trapper is $20, and $10 for each subsequent call.
+There is no charge for this service to Village residents.